 - Charles and Erik's first meeting.
 Erik magnetically-attached himself to Shaw's sub, prepared to die in his attempt on Shaw's life, when Charles—not knowing Erik at all—dives in to pull him back.
 Charles reveals to Erik that he is a mutant, like Erik, which leads to this exchange:Erik: I thought I was alone.

 - During the showing-off scene, when the group is still deciding codenames, Havok is teasing the woefully (but understandably) insecure Hank about his powers, and Mystique comes to Hank's defense with a commendably witty comeback on his behalf.
 The glance they share afterwards speaks volumes.

 - Charles helping Erik remember his happiest memory, of lighting the Shabbat candles with his mother as a child, so he could better control his powers.
 Despite living a much more comfortable and privileged life than Erik, the one beautiful thing that Charles never got to experience is a mother's warm affection.
-Mrs. Xavier is hinted to be emotional cold towards her son, so Charles was very sincere when he thanked Erik for allowing him to see and "feel" the cherished memory.
+Mrs. Xavier is hinted to be emotionally cold towards her son, so Charles was very sincere when he thanked Erik for allowing him to see and "feel" the cherished memory.

 - Erik's conversation with Mystique, reassuring her about her true appearence enough to forgo her disguise.
 He's probably the first person In-Universe who's ever found her blue self beautiful.

-Pretty much the entire beach scene at the end counts; even though he's hell-bent on destruction and revenge, Erik immediately stops caring about redirecting the missiles at the humans when Charles is shot and runs to his friend's side:Erik: Us turning on each other, it's what they want.
+- The entire beach scene at the end counts; even though he's hell-bent on destruction and revenge, Erik immediately stops caring about redirecting the missiles at the humans when Charles is shot and runs to his friend's side:Erik: Us turning on each other, it's what they want.
 I tried to warn you, Charles.
 I want you by my side.
 We're brothers, you and I. All of us together, protecting each other.
 We want the same thing.

 - When Xavier and Moira kiss at the end, before she promises to never tell anyone where he is, no matter what they do to her.
 Unfortunately, he still has to wipe her memory.
 It's heartwarming in a fridge sense, making sure the CIA won't torture her for the location of the X-academy.